 Health and safety risk assessments inform procedures.
-Staff and parents should be involved in reviewing risk assessments and procedures - they are the ones with first-hand knowledge as to whether the control measures are effective - and they can give an informed view to help update procedures accordingly.
+Staff should be involved in reviewing risk assessments, staff and parents should be involved in the procedures - they are the ones with first-hand knowledge as to whether the control measures are effective - and they can give an informed view to help update procedures accordingly.